 In the senior year, the student must complete at least 12 additional hours in upper level elective business courses.
 These courses must be selected in such a way that they build upon prior work and upon each other and point toward the analysis of a coherent subset of managerial problems.
-An acceptable approach is to concentrate these courses in one of the functional areas of Accounting, Finance, Human Resource Management, Management Information Systems, Marketing, or Operations Analysis, However, the student may also complete a cross-functional program.
+An acceptable approach is to concentrate these courses in one of the areas of Accounting, Finance, Human Resource Management, Management Information Systems, Marketing, International Management, or Production and Operations Management.
+However, the student may also complete a cross-functional program.
 In either case, the specific set of upper level business electives must be approved by the student's advisor.